hjfender/textbook-homework/README.md

 # textbook-work
- Collection of homework for various computing textbooks
+ Collection of homework for various computing textbooks.